Vignesh6v/ML-Classifiers/README.md

 * 100 desicion trees were used to in the Random Forest

 Logistic Regression + Gradient Descent for Cancer Data
-* sigmoid function
+* Sigmoid function
-* finding epoch and alpha
+* Finding epoch and alpha